ROCm/rocSHMEM/docs/api/init.rst

   :returns: None.

 **Description:**
-This routine initializes the rocSHMEM runtime and underlying transport layer.
+This routine initializes the rocSHMEM library and underlying transport layer.
 Before ``rocshmem_init`` is called, you must select the device that this PE is associated to by calling `hipSetDevice